HydraCommunications/python-final/README.md

->*not sure if this one is needed, but I've only ever done this with npm based projects and idk if github will take my pip installed files*
+>*not sure if this one is needed, but I've only ever done this with npm based projects and idk if github will take my npm installed files*

-run: `python -m pip install Flask` in terminal
+run: `npm install` in terminal

 - ### Update Python